msveshnikov/make-your-vote/README.md

 ### Solution

-makeyour unifies all votes into a single source of truth, making the collective sentiment official & visible for all.
+MakeYour.vote unifies all votes into a single source of truth, making the collective sentiment official & visible for all.

 ## System Architecture